+Here’s our grilled peaches with the homemade crème fraîche that so many of you have been waiting for!
+Our white peach tree produced tons of sweet fruit this year and eating them off the tree is by far, the BEST way to eat them.
+We made many dishes with these sweet gems (white peach gelato & bellini’s to name a few).
 With summer grilling at an all time high in the WORC household, grilling these peaches to perfect softness and topping them with some crème fraîche is, quite frankly, the SECOND best way to eat them.
-(Bellinis are not eaten, they get drank!)
 Grilled peaches just melt…in…your…mouth.
 We’re saying this slowly because there is just no other way to describe the amazing sensation of biting into the warm, dripping, slippery, sweet flesh of the peaches.
 The smoky undertones of the fruit from the grill and the very light honey/balsamic glaze actually heightens the sweet sensations.
 And add a dollop of some cool crème fraîche with a kiss of lime zest…it’s magical.
 If your product selection isn’t great for peaches, then nectarines are delicious too.

-Crème fraîche, crème fraîche!
-They can be difficult to find, but when you do, they’re taste.
+Crème fraîche can be difficult to find, but when you do, it tastes so good.
 Creme fraiche gives you new dimensions beyond sour cream with it’s silky texture and beautiful tang.
 We can find it in our select markets around here, of course the Frenchies have easy access to it, but what about the rest of the culinary hounds?
 You might be able to find it, and you might not.
 Never fear, our insatiable curiosity has lead us to the method for creating your own.
-It’s even easier than making your own ricotta (which is also easy, and worlds better than any that we’ve bought.
-Another post, another time.
-Stay tuned in for future episodes.)
-Back to the crème fraîche… All you have to do is culture some heavy cream with either sour cream or buttermilk.
+All you have to do is culture some heavy cream with either sour cream or buttermilk.
 Leave it out in a warm place for a day or so (it’s ok, it is perfectly safe.)
 Then throw it in a fridge.
 That’s it.
 Don’t worry, we’ve put the specifics on the recipe page.
 Take the whole few minutes it take to make crème fraîche and enjoy.
 The buttermilk and the sour cream both give a slight difference in taste and texture to the final product.
 We found the sour cream to promote a smoother texture and a slightly sweeter taste.
 The buttermilk gave a nicer tang, and the texture was still exquisite.
 Make that which matches your fancy, or do like us and make both.
 It’s easy.

 - lemon/lime zest

-- Prepare barbecue (medium-high heat).
-Brush fruit generously with half of glaze.
-Grill until heated through, turning occasionally, about 4 minutes on each side.
+Heat grill on medium-high heat, if possible.
+Brush fruit generously with half of the glaze.
+Grill each side until heated through, about 4 minutes per side.

-- Arrange 2 grilled fruit halves, cut side up, on each plate.
+Arrange 2 grilled fruit halves, cut side up, on each plate.
 Drizzle with remaining glaze.
-Spoon some creme fraiche mixture into center or on top of grilled fruit.
+Spoon the creme fraiche mixture top of grilled fruit.

-- Combine ingredients and gently heat to approx. 100ºF.
-Transfer to a glass canning jar, or stainless-steel, or porcelain container.
+- Combine heavy cream and sour cream (or buttermilk) and gently heat to approx. 100ºF.
 Keep it covered in a warm (yes, warm place, it is perfectly safe) until it has thickened, usually 24-36 hours.
 After the cream has thickened, place it in the refrigerator.
 It should keep for at least a couple weeks.